cj0x39e/retrying-dynamic-import/README.md

 });
 ```

-If it fails when preloading CSS Files, Vite will not retry, and this lib will not retry too.
+If it fails when preloading CSS files, Vite will not retry, and this lib will not retry too.
 Because this lib can't control preloading behavior.

 I use the following code to resolve that.